World leaders head to London for Queen Elizabeth II funeral

 Among the foreign leaders in London was New Zealand Prime Minister Jacinda Ardern, who told the BBC she was humbled to represent her nation at the funeral and to witness the national outpouring of grief and respect for the late queen.

+King Charles III was holding a reception for heads of state and other leaders Sunday evening at Buckingham Palace.

-People across the U.K. will pause Sunday evening for a nationwide minute of silence to remember the queen, who died Sept.
-8 at the age of 96 after 70 years on the throne.
+People across the U.K. will also pause Sunday evening for a nationwide minute of silence to remember the queen, who died Sept.
+8 at 96 after 70 years on the throne.
 Monday has been declared a public holiday, and the funeral will be broadcast to a huge television audience worldwide and screened to crowds in parks and public spaces across the country.

 Police officers from around the country will be on duty as part of the biggest one-day policing operation in London’s history.